 In Thailand too, the world of work is changing fast.
 Issues of technological innovation, green growth, ageing society, migrant labor and policy responses, like the “20 Years National Strategy and the Thailand 4.0 strategy” are widely debated.

 The future of work is not only about technological developments.
-The studies from Indonesia and the Philippines emphasize that the exploitation of women as unpaid care workers must come to an end.
+The studies from <link news examining-womens-roles-in-the-future-of-work-in-indonesia external-link>Indonesia and the Philippines emphasize that the exploitation of women as unpaid care workers must come to an end.
 Care work needs to be recognized as valuable for society and governments need to protect care workers.